bertob/mail/README.md

 ### Sidebar

 Problems in current implementations:
-* When emails are organized in conversations, the name __Inbox__ is not entirely correct, because this folder contains emails from other people as well as the user's replies to these emails.
+* When emails are organized in conversations, the name __Inbox__ is not very descriptive, because this folder contains emails from other people as well as the user's replies to these emails.
-* Similarly, separating __Inbox__ and __Sent__ does not make a lot of sense because the inbox also contains messages from the user.
-At that point, wouldn't it be simpler to just have one folder with all these messages?
+* To the same point, when some of the user's messages are already in the inbox, why not move the rest of them there to and have __one complete history__, instead of two partial ones?
+Why is there a need for a separate __Sent__ folder?
 * I never really understood what the __Drafts__ folder is for.
 Mine is almost always empty, except for the rare occasions when I start writing a message one day and finish it the next day.
 Is it really necessary to have an top-level folder that only ever contains a handful of messages, even in the worst of cases?
 I'd personally rather have these messages in my main conversation folder as to-do items.
 That has the added benefit that I don't forget about them as easily.
 * __Starred__
 * The __Spam__ folder is another example for something we rarely use, but that should always be quickly accessible in the few cases when something accidentally got flagged as spam and we need to restore it.
 But since spam email is essentially not counting as real, existing email, why can't it be in the same location as deleted email, since in a way, the effect of deleting and flagging as spam is essentially the same (move to separate folder, don't make it show up in search results etc.)